The internet is abuzz with the cheers of joyous Facebook page owners!

 Because Facebook now lets you run contests without using a 3rd party app.

-But now, with the new rules in place, businesses can launch a quick & simple Facebook contest using a normal news feed post.
+But now, with the new rules in place, businesses can launch a quick and simple Facebook contest using a normal news feed post.

 That means you can ask fans to enter the contest by: